rutgers-apl/fpsanitizer/README.md

 ```

 It should report the number of branch flips and number of instances with more than 50 ulp errors in error.log

+2. Try out the various modes: tracing that prints out DAGs, generating
+DAGs in FPCore format, and different precisions for the metadata.